As giant U.S. IPO nears, Alibaba's China e-commerce crown slips

 China has some of the most active mobile web users in the world.
 The country's mobile Internet users hit 500 million in 2013, and is estimated to hit 750 million by 2017, according to data from China-based consultancy iResearch.

-"The wind is blowing against Alibaba and the biggest risk is coming from the mobile sector," said Zhang Chenhao, executive director at e-commmerce-focused investment advisory firm Gold Sand Capital.
+"The wind is blowing against Alibaba and the biggest risk is coming from the mobile sector," said Zhang Chenhao, executive director at e-commerce-focused investment advisory firm Gold Sand Capital.

 "Firms are all lining up – the school of Tencent or the school of Alibaba - and the camps are forming," said Zhang.